roryprimrose/roryprimrose.github.io/_posts/2018/2018-04-05-dependency-injection-and-ilogger-in-azure-functions.md

     }
 }
 ```

-Creating the container is where there starts to be custom code based on the project.
-This is a fairly general configuration of a container.
-In this case the types of the current assembly are registered in the container using their interfaces.
-Then a logger module is registered (more on this later).

 The way this works is that Azure Functions will invoke the extension point in order to bind values to the parameters of the static entry point of the function.
 This simple setup provides great flexibility for developing Azure Functions with dependency injection.
 It is less than ideal that Azure Functions uses a static member as the entry point so this is as good as it gets for now.
 It is possible that this will [change in the future][1].